David Marshall (Singaporean politician): Labour Front

-Lim Yew Hock (left) and Francis Thomas (right) founded the Singapore Socialist Party with Marshall, which later became the Labour Front.

 After he left the PP in February 1953, Marshall divided his time between the JWB, the Rent Control Board, and the Old Rafflesian Association, serving an additional presidential term for the former in April.
 Due to his status as a respected lawyer, Marshall soon became sought after as a member for political parties, especially since he had just left the PP. As the 1954 Rendel Constitution would soon implement more internal self-governance, the upcoming 1955 general election was seen as an avenue for political parties to control Singapore's future.
 The PP were predicted to be the most likely to win a majority in the upcoming election, but their maintained support was uncertain.
-Commissioner-General of Southeast Asia Malcolm MacDonald believed that a left-wing non-communist party would be able to maintain its political influence, but the only non-communist party at the time was the Singapore Labour Party (SLP), which was suffering from internal issues between its members; two prominent SLP members – Lim Yew Hock and Francis Thomas – would later separate from the party.
+Commissioner-General of Southeast Asia Malcolm MacDonald believed that a left-wing non-communist party would be able to maintain its political influence, but the only non-communist party at the time was the Singapore Labour Party (SLP), which was suffering from internal issues between its members; two prominent SLP members – Lim Yew Hock and Francis Thomas – later separated from the party.

 Marshall began getting more involved in politics by 1953, when he attended a meeting with friends S. Rajaratnam, Alex Josey, and Han Suyin in August.
-He felt influenced by Rajaratnam and Han's political discussions, and decided during that year that he wanted to further his political career and interests; Marshall was still considering his political stand.
-In October, Marshall met with Lim and Thomas, and they decided to form a new political party in part due to the upcoming election and the Rendel Constitution; Marshall knew Lim as a fellow PP member and Thomas through connections with St. Andrew's School and the Rotary Club.
+He felt influenced by Rajaratnam and Han's political discussions, and decided during that he wanted to further his political career and interests; Marshall was still considering his political stand.
+In October, Marshall met with Lim and Thomas, and they decided to form a new political party; Marshall knew Lim as a fellow PP member and Thomas through connections with St. Andrew's School and the Rotary Club.
 Thomas later wrote to Marshall in November, discussing any issues with the party's formation or programmes, where it was also tentatively named the Democratic Labour Party.

 "[The PAP's goals were] first to get an idea of our possible effectiveness, and second to reduce our effectiveness by keeping discussion open as long as possible so as to waste our time and make us late in getting the necessary work done."